Manifold can read tables within HTML files. This capability is often used to harvest tables from saved web pages.

 The table appears as imported.
 Given the astonishing amount of junk encountered in tables in web pages in modern times, it is mildly surprising the table is as clean as it is.
 The gray background shows that the table has no index and thus is neither selectable nor editable.

-We follow the procedure in the Add an Index to a Table topic to add an index to the table.
+We follow the one-click procedure in the Add an Index to a Table topic to add an index to the table.
+This step is not illustrated, but the table will now have white background color to show it is selectable and editable.

 We can now edit the table as we like.
 For example, we can right-click on the first cell of the first row and choose Edit to see the contents of that cell.
 This is a fairly typical situation for a Wikipedia table, where numerous links are embedded in the table.

-We can get rid of those links by applying our expert editing skills using Regular Expressions and the Transform pane:
+We can get rid of those links by using Regular Expressions and the Transform pane.

-For example, we can use the Replace Regexp, All transform template to clean up the City_(Roman name) field contents by using the regular expression #.*# as the Pattern to search for, with nothing in the Replace with box.
-All text matching the pattern will be replaced with nothing, that is, deleting all instances of text that match the pattern.
+In the Search for box, we enter the regular expression #.*# and we enter nothing in the Replace with box.
+All text matching the regular expression pattern will be replaced with nothing, that is, deleting all instances of text that match the pattern.

 The regular expression #.*# says to match any sequence of characters that begins with a # character, followed by one or more of any character, and ended with a # character.
 That's exactly the link expression we want to eliminate from that field, to leave only the city names.